Tag Archives: Fantasy

 Grade: C+

-Later in life, becoming the antagonist of the story, she initially begins life in a world of goodness, wonder, and hope until one day she is duped by a young man she loves and is then turned wicked with hatred and revenge.
+Later in life, becoming the antagonist, she begins life in a world of goodness, wonder, and hope until she is duped by a young man she loves and turns wicked with hatred and revenge.

 The casting of Angelina Jolie as Maleficent is excellent and the main reason to watch the film.

-Also worth noting is the wonderful, creative art direction and costumes that allow the film to look gothic and interesting.
+Also worth noting is the wonderful, creative art direction and costumes that look gothic and interesting.

 Otherwise, the film meanders a bit, is slightly watered down, and contains a sappy Disney-style love story.
 The story itself is the weakest part of Maleficent.

-These events lead her on a path of devastation followed by revenge as she places a vicious sleeping curse on Stefan’s firstborn, Aurora.
+These events lead her to devastation followed by revenge as she places a vicious sleeping curse on Stefan’s firstborn, Aurora.

-Let’s start with some positives.
-Jolie is simply wickedly delicious in this role- the sultry, pouty looks, and those eyes!
-She plays scorned, revenge-driven to the hilt without being too over the top as lesser actresses certainly would have.
+Jolie is wickedly delicious in this role- the sultry, pouty looks, and those eyes!
+She plays scorned, revenge-driven to the hilt without being too over the top as lesser actresses would have.

 The art direction is magical and the difference between the two lands is distinctive.
 The beauty of the Moors with gushing streams, mountains, and flowers contrasts with the stark nature of the human world.